Context

 section.
 Create an output context

-that you will later link to the dialogs containing the general.yes
+that you will later link to the dialogs containing the general_yes

-and general.no
+and general_no

-Adding output context to a bot dialog
+Adding an output context to a bot dialog

 You can tell the bot how often this context can be repeated throughout the entire bot conversation.
 For example: If the bot offers free dessert twice in one conversation, we should put the